-The Jackson County Community Children’s Services Fund (JCCCSF or the Fund) will make a total of $10 million available in 2019 to nonprofit organizations for services that protect the well-being and safety of children and youth aged nineteen years or younger and residing in Jackson County, Missouri, and to strengthen their families.
-This funding will be split between two opportunities:
+The Jackson County Community Children’s Services Fund (JCCCSF or the Fund) will make a total of $10 million available in 2020 to nonprofit organizations for services that protect the well-being and safety of children and youth aged nineteen years or younger and residing in Jackson County, Missouri, and to strengthen their families.

 The JCCCSF was created in 2017, enabled by Missouri Statutes (RSMo 210.860-861 and RSMo 67.1775.1), voter approval of a designated eighth of a cent sales tax in November 2016, and Jackson County Ordinance 4951, which was approved by the Legislature on January 17, 2017.
 Collection of the tax began in April and is approved until March 31, 2024, unless Jackson County voters re-authorize the tax before that date.
 A 9-member board of directors appointed by the Jackson County Executive governs the Fund and its operations.